On Saturday morning, ahead of a trip to Anfield, Arsenal and its fans carried justifiable belief that this might just be their season.

-The grumbles from the Arsenal fans had more to do with a fear that this was the case of a team reverting towards the mean, a support base readying themselves for disappointment.
+The grumbles from the Arsenal fans had more to do with a fear that this was the case of a team reverting towards the mean, a support base readying for disappointment.

 There are widely considered to be seven stages of grief, and in the space of just a few days Arsenal's fans seem to have gone through shock and denial (phase one), pain and guilt (two) and are stationed firmly in anger and bargaining (phase three).

-The next is depression and it could well be that both Liverpool and Bayern Munich, both of whom are rampant at present, could provide those in the FA Cup and Champions League within the next seven days.
+The next is depression and it could well be that both Liverpool and Bayern Munich, both of which are rampant at present, could provide those in the FA Cup and Champions League within the next seven days.